 Carriage House Meaning and Origin

-An above garage ADU allows homeowners to add livable square footage without expanding the footprint of their home when there is an existing garage.
-This is especially useful in areas where lot sizes are small or the homeowner values retaining backyard space.
+An ADU above a garage allows homeowners to add livable square footage without expanding the footprint of their home when there is an existing garage.

 Rental Income.
 Building a carriage house can generate passive income by renting it out as a long term or short term rental.
 Homeowners in cities with high rental demand like San Diego can see significant returns by utilizing this extra space.
 Read more about renting your ADU.